WeiChiaChang/vue-accordion-menu/README.md

 # Usage

-First of all, after installing successfully then type these command in your main.js:
+First of all, after installing successfully then type these command in your `main.js`:

 ```javascript
 import { AccordionMenu } from 'vue-accordion-menu'
 Vue.component('AccordionMenu', AccordionMenu)
 ```

-Now you can add some customized contents for your accordion menu (use App.vue for example):
+Now you can add some customized contents for your accordion menu (use `App.vue` for example):

 ```javascript
 data () {